alencarandre/pgtrigger/README.md

 end
 ```

+The create_trigger method, the first and second parameters are about table and name of trigger respectively.
+The third params can be hashes ```before:``` or ```after:```, passing string or array to indicate what event this trigger it will be executed.

+Yet is necessary to specify the down method, otherwise the trigger cannot be removed when execute migration rollback.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.